 A request to access public funds, which is supported by evidence, will need to be made as part of the leave to remain application.
 A person who is re-applying for further leave on one of these routes and previously had access to public funds would need to demonstrate why they still require access to public funds when they apply for further leave to remain.

 The change of conditions process enables people who have leave to remain with a NRPF condition to gain access to public funds in certain circumstances.
-This is an option for people whose circumstances have changed since they were granted leave to remain, such as separating from a partner or becoming too unwell to work.
+This is an option for people whose circumstances have changed since they were granted leave to remain.
+For example, as person may lose access to funds or employment if they separate from a partner, become too unwell to work, or take on caring responsibilities.

 Access to public funds will be granted when one of the following applies:

-The Home Office will also consider a change of conditions application made by a person who has any other type of leave to remain with a NRPF condition, such as student leave.
-In such cases, the Home Office will consider whether the person can be expected to return to their country of origin.
+The Home Office will also consider a change of conditions application made by a person with another type of leave to remain with a NRPF condition, such as student or skilled worker leave.

 The change of conditions application is free and can be made online.
 For more details, see the Home Office information about applying for a change of conditions.

-It is also important that a person with a dependant visa who has separated from their partner gets legal advice, as they may need to make a new leave to remain application.
+It is also important that a person with a dependant visa who has separated from their partner gets legal advice before applying for a change of conditions, as they may need to make a new leave to remain application or have other options.

 Hong Kong BN(O) visa holders can get information about local immigration advisers from their regional Hong Kong Welcome Hub, hosted by the Strategic Migration Partnerships.